 Figuring out the budget for a new furnace can feel overwhelming, but I’m here to help you make sense of the numbers.
 When you see a price tag, it’s important to know that it usually includes both the furnace unit itself and the cost of professional installation.
 For most homeowners, the total investment for a new furnace lands somewhere between $3,800 and $10,000.
 That’s a wide range, I know.
 The final cost depends on a few key things, like the type of furnace you choose and the size of your home.
 Let’s break down what you can expect so you can plan with confidence.

-Typical Costs by Furnace Type
+A Quick Look at Costs by Furnace Type

 The kind of fuel your furnace uses is one of the biggest factors in its price.
 Here in Texas, natural gas furnaces are very common, but there are several options available, each with a different price point for the unit and installation.
 Electric furnaces tend to be the most affordable upfront, ranging from $2,000 to $6,000.
 Propane systems are next, typically costing between $3,000 and $5,000.
 Natural gas furnaces have a broader range, from $3,800 to $10,000, while oil furnaces are often the most expensive, from $6,000 to $10,000.
 No matter which you choose, you can expect it to last 15 to 20 years with proper maintenance.